CostaLab/scopen/reproducibility/CellLines/README.md

 3. TagCounts ---> generate peak by cell matrix
 4. Imputation ---> obtain imputation matrix for each method
 5. DimReduction ---> generate dimension reduction matrix
+6. DownstreamAnalysis ---> codes for scABC, Cicero and ChromVAR using either raw or scOpen imputed matrix as input